 I look down at my hands, long hairy fingers and broad, flat fingertips.
 “I need a mirror.”
 The words come out slow and thick like gear oil.
 The muscles around my face feel frozen, ballooned.

-The guy pushes himself up off the pile of garbage, wincing as sharp bits of plastic and metal stick in his palms.
+The doc pushes himself up off the pile of garbage, wincing at the sharp bits of plastic and metal.
 “You calmed down?
 I can’t fix this if I’m dead.”
-Purple-gloved hands come up, eyebrows raise—caution and trepidation plain on his face.
+His shaky hands come up, eyebrows raise—caution and trepidation plain on his face.
 Desperation, even.

 I take two ragged breaths, try to relax my newly-muscled shoulders.
 They stretch the fabric of my T-shirt.
 “You can fix this?”

 He drops his hands, sighs.
 “Follow me.”
 He shuffles away from the shelves and heads deeper into the dank lair.
 Automatic lights blink on as he walks into the darkness, illuminating more shelves piled with dismantled gear, this stuff much older.
-I skulk after him, my feet pressing painfully into the sides of my shoes, hunched gait, head swimming in a fog of disbelief.
+I skulk after him, my feet pressing painfully into the sides of my boots, gait hunched, head swimming in a fog of disbelief.
 We round a corner and a bright spotlight thumps on overhead, shining on a dusty old surgery center.
-The ivory plastic table is stained with blood and bile, the arms of robotic surgeon attached to it hanging limp and askew like a broken umbrella.
+The ivory plastic table is stained with blood and bile, the arms of the robotic surgeon attached to it hang limp and askew like a broken umbrella.
 The vitals display at the head of the table is cracked and leaking a thick green ooze.
+It is the most terrifying thing I’ve seen.
 “I’m not getting on that thing,” I rasp.

 “No, you’re not.
 Hasn’t been service in ages.
 Anyway, look at yourself.”
 He points beyond the table, past a surgical tray piled with filthy instruments.
 A full-length mirror is propped up against the cinderblock wall, reflecting the chaos of the decaying room.
 My heart twists in my chest, my calves cramp, and I grimace.
 It’s four or five steps away, but it feels like a mile.
 A few awkward clomps and I’m there, staring at the beast I’ve become.